Anshulgupta280104/ai-audit/README.md

 ## 🧠 The Shift

-We are entering a phase where **AI systems are becoming the primary interface to the internet**.
+AI systems are increasingly acting as intermediaries between users and the web.

-Users are no longer just:
+Users are no longer only:

-- Browsing websites
+* Browsing websites
-- Clicking links
+* Clicking links

-They are:
+They are also:

-- Asking AI for answers
+* Asking AI for answers
-- Relying on summaries
+* Consuming summarized content
-- Trusting machine-curated outputs
+* Relying on machine-generated responses

-👉 This creates a new requirement:
+👉 This introduces a new requirement:

-> Websites must now be structured not just for humans or search engines — but for AI systems.
+> Websites should be structured not only for humans or search engines, but also for AI systems.

 ---